Morriseylab/SeuratViewer/README.md

 saveRDS(scrna,file=paste0(projectname,'.RDS'))
 ```

 Or you can analyse your single cell data using the [Seurat](https://satijalab.org/seurat/) package.
 Run the following functions to find the markers genes in all clusters and find the ligand receptor pairs.
 Please note that the object should always be saved as **scrna**.
-Then add this part
 ```
 org = "mouse" #use mouse or human based on your dataset scrna@misc[["findallmarkers"]] <- FindAllMarkers(object = scrna, only.pos = TRUE, min.pct = 0.25, logfc.threshold = 0.25)